Christianity in Vietnam: Modern period

 In 1975, after the collapse of South Vietnam, Communist authorities reunited the country by military force and claimed that the religious activities of Roman Catholics were stabilized and that there was no religious persecution.
 Meanwhile, the communists acted to isolate and neutralize hard-core opposition within local Catholics-to-party policy and to persuade less-strongly-opposed factions to join a party-controlled "renovation and reconciliation" movement.
 A significant number of Vietnamese Roman Catholics, however, remained opposed to communist authority.
-Since Đổi mới reforms, the Vietnamese government alternates its treatment of Roman Catholics.
+Since Đổi mới reforms, the communist government alternates its treatment of Roman Catholics.

 In 1980, the Catholic Bishops' Conference of Vietnam was established.
 In 1988, 117 Catholics, representing hundred thousands of Vietnamese martyrs who had died for their faith, were canonized by Pope John Paul II.

 Protestantism

 A Baptist church in Ho Chi Minh City.

 Protestantism was introduced in 1911 to Đà Nẵng by Canadian missionary Robert A. Jaffray.
 As part of the Christian and Missionary Alliance, over 100 missionaries were sent to Vietnam, assisting the faith's growth in the country.
 Churches from this mission founded the Evangelical Church of Indochina in 1927.
 Due to the separation of the country in two in 1954, the latter was renamed the Evangelical Church of Vietnam North (ECVN), and officially recognized by the government in 1963.
 Southern churches founded the Evangelical Church of Vietnam South (SECV), recognized in 2001.

 The Baptist Convention of Vietnam has its origins in an American mission of the International Mission Board in 1959, in Ho Chi Minh City.
 It is officially founded in 1989.
 According to a census published by the association in 2023, it claimed 509 churches and 51,000 members.

 By 1967, a number of Protestant communities were represented, mainly within South Vietnam.
 These communities included the French Reformed Church, Anglican-Episcopalian, Christian and Missionary Alliance, Baptists, Church of Christ, Worldwide Evangelization Crusade, and Seventh-day Adventists.
 Other Protestant associations were also represented in some social services and welfare agencies.
 In 1967, there were 150,000 Protestant adherents in South Vietnam, representing about 1% of the total population.

 Protestant communities in the North decreased in membership to about 1,200 by the end of the Vietnam War.
 Several Protestant church properties were confiscated during the communist takeover of South Vietnam in 1975.

 In the early 1980s, Protestants were mostly located in the Montagnard communities in southern Vietnam's central highlands.